baktoft/yaps/README.md

 ## Included example data

-Two data sets are included in YAPS serving as examples:
+Two data sets are included in the package to serve as examples for how to use YAPS:

 1.  **ssu1**: A tiny data set containing short test tracks from Florida Bay.
 19 hydrophones, \~24 hour data, \~1 hour test track, Vemco VR2